chadrem/tribe/README.md

 There are two types of methods that you create in your actor classes:

 - *Command handlers* are prefixed with "on_" and define the types of commands your actor will process.
 - *System handlers* are postfixed with "_handler" and are built into the actor system.
 These are hooks into the actor system.
+You must always call ````super```` if you override a system handler.

 ## Messages